 The Western Sydney Young People’s Literature Development Project (WestWords) was established in 2007 to address the low level of literature development in Western Sydney.
 It was an initiative of the NSW Government and Blacktown City Council was invited to host the project in the initial stages.

 In 2015 WestWords Pty Ltd came into being.
-Now an independent company, WestWords is housed at ICE in Parramatta.
-With funding from Arts NSW, the Copyright Agency, the Crown Resorts Foundation, The Packer Family Foundation WestWords will continue to bring valuable programs to young people in Western Sydney.
+The independent company was initially housed at Information and Cultural Exchange in Parramatta for 2.5 years.
+In December 2018 we opened the WestWords Centre for Writing in Parramatta as well as writers’ rooms in Katoomba and Wedderburn (Campbelltown.
+With funding from Create NSW, the Copyright Agency, the Crown Resorts Foundation, The Packer Family Foundation WestWords will continue to bring valuable programs to young people and contribute to sustainable career pathways for writers in Western Sydney.

 The principal objective of the Company is to promote and encourage reading, writing and story-making by, and for, children and young people living in Western Sydney and beyond and in so doing to develop and enhance community sustainability through cultural vitality.

 - To develop and present a broad program of activities that promote reading, writing and storytelling by children and young people